 The Orange Crush Running Team was established in the spring in 2005 by a couple of hard working coaches in Katy, Texas that have always wanted to go the extra degree to improve the individual athlete not only in an athletic sense, but also as a person.
-Since then, our training program has helped TEN girls’ teams and NINE boys’ teams develop training levels that have helped them towards qualifying for the state cross country championships and reaching the pinnacle of high school running competition.
+Since then, our training program has helped TEN girls’ teams and TEN boys’ teams develop training levels that have helped them towards qualifying for the state cross country championships and reaching the pinnacle of high school running competition.
 We have also helped many less experience runners get in better shape and develop healthier habits.
 We also have set the stage for many sprinters and field event athletes to continue their progression of success throughout their high school careers.
 Character development and individualized training are core to our program.

 Three things to start every day:

 A Desire to EXCEL